An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: The Algorithm

 \begin{itemize} \item \textbf{(a) \textsc{IndividualUpdate}$(T,1)$.} Each loop iteration removes one dominated segment or converts one Terminus MV to a Regular MV and continues.
-Across \emph{all} stations, there are at most $O(n)$ removals (each segment is removed once) and at most $O(n)$ conversions of MV values (since at the end of each station there is at most one additional terminus MV ).
+Across \emph{all} stations, there are at most $O(n)$ removals (each segment is removed once) and at most $O(n)$ conversions of MV values.
 Each action costs $O(\log n)$ to update the BST, so the total over the run is $O(n\log n)$; per station this contributes $O(\log n)$ amortized.

 \item \textbf{(b) Boundary candidate $\mathsf{cand}_{\mathrm{tmp}}$.} A search at $x=d(i,i{+}1)$ returns the at-most-two bounding segments; cost evaluations are $O(1)$.
 Total $O(\log n)$ per station.

 \item \textbf{(c) \textsc{CutSegmentAtBoundaryAndPutTheResultInT} + \textsc{SplitAt}.} Cutting a single segment (if any) and splitting the tree by the boundary are both $O(\log n)$.